Licel-GmbH/Licel_TCPIP_Python/docs/source/examples/mpush/mpush_src.rst

     * Generate the MPUSH command depending on the Config.
     * Sends the generated MPUSH command to the controller.

-    timestamp endianness and Hardware information are to be stored in the ``ethernetController`` object internally to be later used when parsing and saving the data.
+    timestamp endianness and Hardware information are to be stored in the ``ethernetController.Tr`` object internally to be later used when parsing and saving the data.